-Have you every heard of IoT or Internet of Things?
+Have you ever heard of IoT or Internet of Things?
 What the hell does that mean?
-There are about 5% of the people who get jazzed about techie things like that but for the rest of us it makes no sense.
+There are about 5% of the people who get jazzed about techie things like that but for the rest of us, it makes no sense.
 It is confusing.
 The majority of the market needs a simpler explanation.
-Wearables, Hearables, and Nearables maybe gives this market a better description.
+Wearables, Hearables, and Nearables maybe give this market a better description.
 This would make sense to my parents.
 Side note, I always use my parents as a barometer.
 If they can understand then I have simplified it enough for everyone else.
-By the way if you have a product or app you want to test, let me know and I’ll run it by my parents.
+By the way, if you have a product or app you want to test, let me know and I’ll run it by my parents.

 Sure you can have a niche product in a niche market.
 I get that.
 I believe your odds are better as a niche product in a wide market.

 Focus your energy initially on the 95%.
 They will tell you if your idea is a hit.
 An argument can be made the 95% do not know what they want.
 Steve Jobs was known for believing this idea.
 I agree to an extent.
 Most ideas are not as revolutionary as an iPhone.
 Most people do not have the panache to dictate terms like Steve Jobs.
 I suggest initially target the 95%.
 Be also prepared to dive deep for those who want the nitty-gritty details.